Ever wondered about the difference between bought-deal private placements and best-efforts private placements? Here’s what you need to know.

-That said, there is plenty more to know about private placements, and those familiar with the basics may want to dig a little deeper into the factors companies consider when engaging in them, as well as the specific types on offer and why companies use them.
+That said, there is plenty more to know about the private placements market, and those familiar with the basics may want to dig a little deeper into the factors companies consider when engaging in this form of capital raise, as well as the specific types on offer and why companies use them.

-On that note, here’s a quick look at two different varieties — bought deal and best efforts — and when they come into play.
+On that note, here’s a quick look at two different varieties — bought-deal private placements and best-efforts private placements — and when they come into play.

 Considering the debt/equity ratio

-Private placements tend to involve either debt offerings or equity offerings, and companies must start by deciding which to go with.
-The former involves raising money by selling debt to investors, while with the latter involves selling partial company ownership to raise capital.
+Private placements tend to involve either debt offerings or private equity securities, and companies must start by deciding which to go with.
+The former involves raising money by selling private placement debt to accredited investors, while the latter involves selling partial company ownership to raise capital.

 It’s vital for companies to keep their debt/equity ratio in mind to ensure smooth operations.
 If debt costs are more than the returns the company is generating, bankruptcy could be the eventual result.
 However, exchanging debt for financing could lead to more earnings, ultimately benefiting shareholders.

 When selecting how to undertake a private placement, companies must thus weigh their current debt/equity ratio and determine their best course of action for long-term stability.

 Deciding between a brokered and non-brokered private placement is also an important step for companies.
 That said, the two are for the most part identical except for one major difference — the second involves a company selling securities directly to investors instead of hiring a broker to do so.